 Johnston in Edgefield County, South Carolina — The American South (South Atlantic)

 Location.
-33° 49.9′ N, 81° 48.067′ W. Marker is in Johnston, South Carolina, in Edgefield County.
+33° 49.933′ N, 81° 48.05′ W. Marker is in Johnston, South Carolina, in Edgefield County.
 Marker is on Calhoun Street, on the right when traveling north.
 Click for map.
-Marker is located in the southeast corner of the intersection of Calhoun and Lee Streets.
+Marker is located on the northeast side of the Johnston Garden Club.
 Marker is in this post office area: Johnston SC 29832, United States of America.

 Other nearby markers.
-At least 10 other markers are within 7 miles of this marker, measured as the crow flies.
-William Johnston (within shouting distance of this marker); Edwards Building (within shouting distance of this marker); Johnston Schools / Johnston Educators (approx. 0.2 miles away); Johnston Civil War Monument (approx. 0.2 miles away); Johnston Presbyterian Church (approx. ¼ mile away); Lott's Tavern & Post Office (approx. 1.2 miles away); Spann Methodist Church / Captain Clinton Ward (approx. 4.6 miles away); William Barret Travis (approx. 5.8 miles away); Old Simkins Cemetery (approx. 6 miles away); Benjamin R. Tillman House (approx. 6.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Johnston (within shouting distance of this marker); Edwards Building (about 400 feet away, measured in a direct line); Johnston Schools / Johnston Educators (approx. 0.2 miles away); Johnston Civil War Monument (approx. 0.2 miles away); Johnston Presbyterian Church (approx. ¼ mile away); Lott's Tavern & Post Office (approx. 1.1 miles away); Spann Methodist Church / Captain Clinton Ward (approx. 4.5 miles away); William Barret Travis (approx. 5.8 miles away).
 Click for a list of all markers in Johnston.

 Also see . . .

-4. "100 years for city of Johnson", Augusta Chronicle, May 23, 1997.
+1. "100 years for city of Johnson", >i>Augusta Chronicle, May 23, 1997.
 One hundred years ago, a small railroad village called Johnston Turn Out became a full-fledged town chartered by the state of South Carolina and renamed simply Johnston for the railroader who helped make it possible.

-Categories. • 20th Century • Railroads & Streetcars • Settlements & Settlers •
+Categories. • Military • Notable Persons • Railroads & Streetcars • War, US Civil •